7 Tips for Breaking Nervous Habits in Children

 The phrase “break a habit” has some biological truth behind it.
 A child’s developing brain consists of miles of tangled electrical wires.
 As the child learns and grows, he makes connections between all these nerve wires that store patterns of association.
 Patterns of association are things that belong together based on the child’s experience, for example, feeling tense and relieving the tension through thumbsucking.
-Patterns that are repeated over and over again become habits, and the child now performs these actions without even thinking about them.
+Patterns that are repeated over and over again become nervous habits in children, and the child now performs these actions without even thinking about them.
 To break the habit, you have to put a roadblock in the nerve pathway where the habit is stored, breaking off the connection between the action and the circumstances that trigger it.
-It’s important to break undesirable habits before they become mannerisms — part of a child’s personality — and lead to unflattering labels like “Tommy Twitch.”
+It’s important to break undesirable habits before they become mannerisms — part of a child’s personality — and lead to unflattering labels from other children like “Tommy Twitch.”

-3. To confront or not to confront?
 Is it a biggie (Does it physically or socially harm the child?) or a smallie that is best ignored?
 Calling your child’s attention to a smallie may intensify the habit or push him into a biggie.
 If it is a smallie, focus on the conditions that trigger the twitch, and not on the habit itself, so you can prevent the problem from turning into a biggie.
 If it’s a biggie, involve your child in the habit control.
 These are your child’s habits, and only he can break them.
 Discuss the habit with your child.
 Inquire whether or not it bothers the child, and if so, how.

-5. Family habits.
 As little monkeys see, little monkeys do.
 Examine the habits of the persons of significance in your child’s life.
 Do you bite your nails, smack your lips, tap your foot?
 Mrs. Daniels brought Michael in for counseling because of his twitching.
-In going into the family history, we found that Michael comes from a twitchy family: Uncle Joe twitches, grandmother twitches, and mother twitches.
+In going into the family history, we found that Michael comes from a twitchy family: Uncle Joe twitches, grandmother twitches and mother twitches.
 It was always considered no big deal and was played down as simply a family quirk.
 Since Michael wasn’t bothered by his twitches, nor was he being teased about them, we decided that ignoring them would be the wisest therapy unless they increased to the point of causing Michael social embarrassment.